from __future__ import annotations

 """

-This method is to returns the row edges of the grid as numpy rgb.
+This method is to returns the row edges of the grid as a numpy array.

 Args: